Rjmoodie/yardpass-upgrade/PERFORMANCE_AUDIT_2025-11-09.md

-# 🔍 YardPass Performance Audit
+# 🔍 Liventix Performance Audit
 **Date:** November 9, 2025
 **Type:** Non-Breaking Analysis
 **Status:** For Review Only - No Changes Made